 Who We Serve

-We serve children, adults, families and communities as the designated provider for mental health and developmental disability services and the preferred provider for substance use services in Chittenden County.
+Howard Center is a 501(c)3 nonprofit organization serving children, adults, families, and communities.
+Howard Center is the designated provider for mental health and developmental disability services and the preferred provider for substance use services in Chittenden County.

 We help people and communities thrive by providing supports and services to address mental health, substance use, and developmental needs.

 Howard Center is a national leader in the delivery of integrated and seamless community-based support for individuals, families, and communities in need.

 - Clients are at the heart of our decision making.

 - We are committed to individual and collective well-being and success.

 - We are responsible stewards of the resources entrusted to us.

 - We are steadfast in our practice and pursuit of excellence.